egle-git/shears/Pruner/README.md

 Event can be selected either by providing a list of events identified by their run number and event id or by an event filter.
 The list of registered filter can be obtained with the --list-selections.
-The command line options related to event seleciton are listed below.
+The command line options related to event selection are listed below.

 * --list-selections